Most cases are mild, but they can be severe if the curvature begins to affect the heart and lungs.

-Place a folded towel under the concave area of your spine and then cover your upper arm over your head.
-You can increase the stretch by increasing the size of the roll below the lumbar spine.
+Place a folded towel under the concave area of your spine, and then cover your upper arm over your head.
+You can increase the stretch by increasing the roll size below the lumbar spine.

 Make oblique abdominals lying on the convex side of your body, keeping your knees bent in front of you.
 Look up and contract the obliques to draw the hip and rib cage on the concave side towards each other.

 The hyperextension will strengthen the lumbar muscles on the concave side of the spine.
 Begin this exercise lying on your stomach.
-Straighten both arms above you so that your limbs are in line with your body.
+Straighten both arms above you so that your limbs align with your body.

-Simultaneously, raise the arm on the convex side of your body and the leg on the concave side of your body, holding the contraction for three seconds.
+Simultaneously, raise the arm on the convex side of your body and the leg on the concave side, holding the contraction for three seconds.

 Stand with your feet shoulder-width apart.
 Rest one hand on your hip and raise the other arm above your head.
-Bend your waist with your arm raised curving over your head.
+Bend your waist with your arm extended, curving over your head.

-Do not bounce, just stretch and return to the upright position.
+Do not bounce; stretch and return to the upright position.
 Repeat ten to 20 times on each side.
 Be careful not to twist while bending so as not to aggravate your spinal pain.
-Once you feel confident with the lateral stretch, add hand weights to the routine.
+Add hand weights to the routine once you feel confident with the lateral stretch.

-Keep a weight by your side instead of putting your hand on your hip.
+Instead of putting your hand on your hip, keep a weight by your side.
 Keep the other weight on the arm raised.

 Lie on your back and bend your knees.
 Raise your arms above your head and slightly tilt your pelvis up.
 Bring your arms forward and raise your upper torso while your arms extend forward over your knees.